rory-bedford/antelop-docs/docs/source/python/script.rst

 Within your script, you then want to establish a database connection.
 This can be done as follows::

-   from antelope.load_connection import *
+   from antelop.load_connection import *

 This reads all the tables and analysis functions for direct use in the script, just like in :ref:`interactive`.

 Custom helper functions
 -----------------------

-Certain aspects of antelope's database integrity are enforced at the application level.
+Certain aspects of antelop's database integrity are enforced at the application level.
 Some parts of our schema design are not completely simple to interact with.
 For these reasons, we expose several helper functions, which are the recommended way to interact with certain parts of the database.
-By understanding all of these, it will be fully possible to use antelope in a fully programmatic way, without the gui.
+By understanding all of these, it will be fully possible to use antelop in a fully programmatic way, without the gui.

 However, it is possible to use the python connector to interact without these helper functions, which could lead to your database being in an inconsistent state.
 We therefore recommend at least understanding these functions if you are going to insert complex data programmatically.